microsoft/verona/docs/internal/interop.md

 Our initial implementation is to separate the sandbox execution by creating a child process.
 This is not strictly speaking a sandbox, but gives us an easy way to test the rest of the framework without much additional work.

-The sandbox creation forks the process with a special sandbox library that will forward all calls to the parent process, which will control where the memory actually lives (see below).
-A local heap is created per sandbox for the child to use in its allocations.

 Calls will be forwarded across the parent/child barrier via the dispatcher, by means of a function pointer table, where the position is the index in the code generation stage above, and the buffer is the contents of the arguments and a place for the return value.

 Argument decomposition will be done by the sandbox code that will call the actual function with the actual arguments and, if there is a return value, set it on the right place of the buffer and return.